Sha-a-Gi/meptrgeo/README.md

 * TRGEO-00031 Decrease prestige for temple holding to 5000
 * TRGEO-00032 Replace temple holding images for Evil followers
 * TRGEO-00033 Replace Halflings with Orcs after land cleared by Saruman
+* TRGEO-00035 Fix setting of global flag aglarond_built
+* TRGEO-00036 Add text for Dwarf wonders
+* TRGEO-00038 Return House Gimli title to Gimli post War of Ring.
+* TRGEO-00039 If owner of Aglaron is Gonder/Riddermark/Dwarves allow Gimli to ask for ownership via decision

 **FAQ**